Massachusetts

 • Store hazardous waste in appropriate containers

-• Must complete weekly inspections of storage areas
+• Conduct weekly inspections of tanks and storage containers

 • Post emergency contact information and procedures for spill responses

-• Attempt and document arrangements with local emergency responders for spill response
+• Attempt to make arrangements with local emergency response agencies detailing information about hazardous wastes on-site

 • Name an emergency coordinator who is available 24 hours a day to respond to emergencies